Finding trustworthy medicines information

-Almost half of Australians aged over 50 years who looked for information about medicines in the last year, used the internet to find it.
+Almost half of all Australians aged over 50 years who looked for information about medicines in the past year, used the internet to find it.
 (Source: The NPS Medicines Census, 2010.)

 I think it’s really important to take time to become informed about medicines — and particularly when you’re looking at starting a new medicine.
 And I think there are lots of ways you can do that.
 You can ask people that you know that may have taken that medicine, but now with technology, I think the web is something that people are going to more and more.